 The Council’s rigorous certification process tracks and documents event performance in five areas of social and environmental responsibility:

-The Chubb Bermuda Triangle Challenge could not have achieved this certification – the first of its kind in Bermuda – without the support of many sponsors and community partners, including including Aspen Bermuda Limited, the race’s Official Sustainability Partner, as well as Butterfield & Vallis, Bermuda Craft Brewing, Keep Bermuda Beautiful, the Corporation of Hamilton, and Recycle Bermuda.
+The Chubb Bermuda Triangle Challenge could not have achieved this certification – the first of its kind in Bermuda – without the support of many sponsors and community partners, including including Aspen Bermuda Limited, the race’s Official Sustainability Partner, as well as Butterfield & Vallis, Bermuda Craft Brewing, Keep Bermuda Beautiful, the Bermuda Zoological Society, the Corporation of Hamilton, and Recycle Bermuda.

 We look forward to working with our partners, sponsors, the Council for Responsible Sport and YOU – our participants – over the coming years to improve our sustainability and reduce our environmental footprint!